 The Nominations Committee is comprised of Brian Marsh, Alice Foulk, Daniel Topping, Pankaj Lakhani and Sinead O’Haire.
 In accordance with its terms of reference, the Committee keeps under review the succession planning for senior executives and identified and nominates suitable candidates for appointment to the Board in the future.
 The Committee keeps the required skill set of the Board in mind when considering new candidates.

-In accordance with the EU Market Abuse Regulation (2014/596/EU), the Company has a Disclosure Committee, comprised of Brian Marsh, Alice Foulk and Sinead O’Haire, to determine the price sensitivity of the Company’s business activities.
+In accordance with the EU Market Abuse Regulation (2014/596/EU), the Company has a Disclosure Committee, comprised of Alice Foulk, Daniel Topping, Jonathan Newman and Sinead O’Haire to determine the price sensitivity of the Company’s business activities.
 The Committee is responsible for the disclosure of all price sensitive information to the Market.

 Incorporation and constitutional information